Coffee tasting: learning to identify the aromas

 AROMA FAMILIES

-By geographical origin
+By geographic origin

 CENTRAL & SOUTH AMERICA